Updated February 18th, 2022 at 10:00 a.m.

-I am not studying this summer, but I want to come to Canada as soon as possible.
+I am not studying this term, but I want to come to Canada as soon as possible.
 Will this be a problem?

 I recently arrived in British Columbia to start my studies, but I don’t have provincial health insurance.
-Can I get the COVID-19 vaccine?
+Can I get the COVID-19 vaccine, or a booster?

 Yes.
 If you are living in B.C. during the pandemic you are eligible to receive the COVID-19 vaccine.
 You do not need to be in the BC MSP health insurance program (a BC Services card or public health number) to get the vaccine.
 You do not need to be a Canadian citizen or have permanent residency to get the COVID-19 vaccine.
 However, you must have a public health number in order to register online.
 If you do not have a public health number, you need to register for your vaccine by calling the province-wide call centre (1-833-838-2323) or in-person at a ServiceBC office.